devang-mehta/ciderseq2/how_to_python_macOS.md

-# How to install PYTHON 3 and Required Modules on macOS X
+# How to install Python 3 and required modules on macOS X

-A detailed guide on our favorite way to locally install Python and the required packages on your macOS X machine.
+A detailed guide on our favorite way to locally install Python and the required packages on your local macOS X machine.

 ## Install Homebrew